 Most deer take place some distance away from home.
 Many hunters process deer in the field and wish to grind their own deer meat.
 Other hunters take deer to the butcher and collect venison later.
 Meanwhile, they are left wondering if they would detect it should the butcher cheat them off a few pounds.
 So, can they?
-To answer the question above, we must ask ourselves, “ How much meat from a deer ?”
+To answer the question above, we must ask ourselves, “ How much meat is from a deer ?”
+To get this answer we made a custom deer meat yield calculator where you can find how much edible meat you will get before and after the field dress and the level of butchering.

 How Much Meat Is On A Deer

-Many hunters have asked me for a formula to calculate how much meat on a deer to expect from the butcher.
-40-50% of live-weight rightly sums up how much venison from a deer you get.
+Many hunters have asked me for a formula to calculate how much meat is on a deer to expect from the butcher.
+40-50% of live weight rightly sums up how much venison from a deer you get.
 A more precise formula is, however, needed to reduce the error margin.

 Before the formula, here are a few definitions to keep in mind.